brccabral/docker-pihole-unbound/README.md

 # Pi-Hole + Unbound on Docker

+This is a fork from https://github.com/chriscrowe/docker-pihole-unbound
+I have changed `one-container` to attend my needs.

 ### Use Docker to run [Pi-Hole](https://pi-hole.net) with an upstream [Unbound](https://nlnetlabs.nl/projects/unbound/about/) resolver.

-This repo has 2 different `docker-compose` configs-- choose your favorite.
+This repo has 2 different `docker-compose` configs - choose your favorite.
 The `two-container` config may work better on Synology due to usage of `macvlan` networking which helps prevent port conflicts with the host.

 - [`one-container`](one-container/) (new) - Install Unbound directly into the Pi-Hole container
   - This configuration contacts the DNS root servers directly, please read the Pi-Hole docs on [Pi-hole as All-Around DNS Solution](https://docs.pi-hole.net/guides/unbound/) to understand what this means.